As of 1st July 2022, private companies are welcome to apply for the membership of the Consultative Committee.

 New Member announcement

-The Chair of the UPU Consultative Committee (CC), Mr Walter Trezek, is pleased to announce that the application of ACSL to become a Gold member of the UPU CC has been approved.
+The Chair of the UPU Consultative Committee (CC), Mr Walter Trezek, is pleased to announce that the application of Toshiba to become a Gold member of the UPU CC has been approved.

-The Chair of the UPU Consultative Committee (CC), Mr Walter Trezek, is pleased to announce that the application of Pitney Bowes to become a Gold member of the UPU CC has been approved.
+The Chair of the UPU Consultative Committee (CC), Mr Walter Trezek, is pleased to announce that the application of China Express Association to become an NGO member of the UPU CC has been approved.

-The Chair of the UPU Consultative Committee (CC), Mr Walter Trezek, is pleased to announce that the application of ADS Group (Africa Development Solutions) to become a Gold member of the UPU CC has been approved.
+The Chair of the UPU Consultative Committee (CC), Mr Walter Trezek, is pleased to announce that the application of ISITEC International to become a Bronze member of the UPU CC has been approved.

 For more information, please contact the CC Secretariat by e-mail at alexander.thern-svanberg@upu.int